-The Crypto Officer role is responsible for the configuration and maintenance of the security appliance and authenticates from the enable command (for local authentication) or the login command (for AAA authentication) from the user services.
+The Crypto Officer role is responsible for the configuration and maintenance of the security appliances and authenticates from the enable command (for local authentication) or the login command (for AAA authentication) from the user services.
 The Crypto Officer services consist of the following:

-- Configure the Security Appliance: Define network interfaces and settings; set the protocols the security appliance will support; enable interfaces and network services; set system date and time; load authentication information; and configure authentication servers, filters and access lists for interfaces and users, and privileges. - Define Rules and Filters: Create packet Filters that are applied to User data streams on each interface.
-Each Filter consists of a set of Rules, which define a set of packets to permit or deny based on characteristics such as protocol ID, addresses, ports, TCP connection establishment, or packet direction. - View Status: View the configuration, routing tables, active sessions, use SNMP queries to view SNMP MIB statistics, health, temperature, memory status, packet statistics, review accounting logs, and view physical interface status. - Manage the Security Appliance: Log off users, shut down or reload the security appliance, view complete configurations, view full status, manage user rights, and restore configurations. - Set Encryption/Bypass: Set up the configuration tables for IP tunneling.
-Set keys and algorithms to be used for each IP range or allow plain text packets to be sent from specified IP address. - Install Service Cards: Remove tamper evident seals to install or replace service cards.
+- Configure the Security Appliance: Define network interfaces and settings; set the protocols the security appliances will support; enable interfaces and network services; set system date and time; load authentication information; and configure authentication servers, filters and access lists for interfaces and users, and privileges. - Define Rules and Filters: Create packet Filters that are applied to User data streams on each interface.
+Each Filter consists of a set of Rules, which define a set of packets to permit or deny based on characteristics such as protocol ID, addresses, ports, TCP connection establishment, or packet direction. - View Status: View the configuration, routing tables, active sessions, use SNMP queries to view SNMP MIB statistics, health, temperature, memory status, packet statistics, review accounting logs, and view physical interface status. - Manage the Security Appliance: Log off users, shut down or reload the security appliances, view complete configurations, view full status, manage user rights, and restore configurations. - Set Encryption/Bypass: Set up the configuration tables for IP tunneling.
+Set keys and algorithms to be used for each IP range or allow plain text packets to be sent from specified IP address. - Install Service Card: Remove tamper evident seals to install or replace any applicable service cards. - Run Self-Tests: Execute Known Answer Tests for each FIPS approved algorithm.